Marjorie Wallace: Death of Peter Revson

 Fifteen days after Wallace was stripped of her crown, Peter Revson was killed in a fiery crash on March 22, 1974, while practicing for the 1974 South African Grand Prix in Johannesburg.
 He died en route to a hospital and was wearing a gold locket Wallace had given him bearing the engraving, "If not for you ..."
 Wallace attended Revson's closed-casket funeral at Manhattan's Unitarian Church of All Souls.

 Overdose

-Less than three months later, Wallace was rushed to St. Vincent Indianapolis Hospital after her sister, Nancy, found her unconscious in her apartment, apparently from an overdose of the sleeping pill Doriden.
+Less than three months after Revson's death, Wallace was rushed to St. Vincent Indianapolis Hospital after her sister, Nancy, found her unconscious in her apartment, apparently from an overdose of the sleeping pill Doriden.
 A doctor stated that Wallace was "comatose, and in pretty bad shape."
 She was put on a dialysis machine to clear her kidneys.